bencornelis/hair_salon/README.md

 - CREATE TABLE stylists (id serial PRIMARY KEY, name varchar);
 - CREATE DATABASE hair_salon_test WITH TEMPLATE hair_salon;

+#### Run the app

-To use the app run
+To use the app enter:
 ```
 ruby app.rb
 ```
 Navigate in your browser to localhost:4567.
-Once page loads click the add word button to get started.
+Once page loads add a few clients and stylists and play around!

 ### Bug reports